wrcorcoran/2324_TeamSingh_ERSP/frameworks-and-solutions/fake-proposals.md

 # Fake Proposals
 Thanks ChatGPT!

+Here a [link](https://www.overleaf.com/1878798846vskxfgyhttmj#004ea9) to our current proposal for the class.
+Ignore the 'related work' sections, that was busy work from class.

 ## Will
 Title: Multi-Modal Data Integration and Analysis through Graph Neural Networks, k-Nearest-Neighbors, and Custom Query Language